briancmpbll/home_assistant_custom_envoy/README.md

 1. Install [HACS](https://hacs.xyz/) if you haven't already
 2. Add this repository as a [custom integration repository](https://hacs.xyz/docs/faq/custom_repositories) in HACS
 4. Restart home assistant
-5. Add the integration through the home assistant configuration flow
+5. Add the integration through the home assistant configuration flow, [specify settings as needed](#initial-configuration-details)
+7. The integration has some run-time configuration options, [set these as desired](#runtime-configuration) after startup.
+8. The integration has some hidden entities, [enable these](#disabled-entities) to use these.

 # Usage